chrispetrou/HRShell/README.md

 *   Proxy support on client.
 *   Directory navigation (`cd` command and variants).
 *   `download/upload` commands available.
+*   shellcode injection (_for the time it is available only for windows x86 systems_)
+    -   Either shellcode injection into another process by specifying its PID
+    -   or shellcode injection in the current running process
 *   Pipelining (`|`) & chained commands (`;`) are supported
 *   Support for every non-interactive (_like gdb, top etc..._) command
 *   Server is both HTTP & HTTPS capable.